- Delivery and set up

 Repeat customers will have the first opportunity to renew their rental for the next season.
 After that, it's first come, first serve.

 The Urban Chicks have been raising chickens for 10 years.
 The majority of our hens have been hatched and raised right here on our farm.
-Other breeds are purchased from another local farm in order to offer a variety of breeds for rent.
+Other breeds are purchased from local farms in order to offer a variety of breeds for rent.
 All of them are great layers, providing you with fresh eggs daily, they are friendly and very easy to get along with.
 Breeds are subject to change yearly.

 The Bovan Brown is a large chicken that lays large brown eggs.
 The hens lay an average of 5-7 eggs per week.
 They are very friendly and will come to greet you especially if you have treats.

 Eggs from free range hens have been shown to be much healthier than mass produced eggs you'll find at the grocery store.
 Farm fresh eggs have: 1/3 less cholesterol, 1/4 less saturated fat, 2/3 more vitamin A, 2 times more omega-3 fatty acids, 3 times more vitamin E, and 7 times more beta carotene.
 Your backyard chicken eggs also contain 9 essential amino acids and 13 essential vitamins!
 Eggs have a low fat content of only 5 grams, plus an egg is one of the few foods that contain natural Vitamin D!
 Natural Vitamin D promotes good bone health and other health benefits.